-- The annual meeting reviews all accreditation and related business that took place in the year. - The comments and the result of the annual meeting contribute to the improvement of the KAAB accreditation and related business in support of the KAAB mission.
-Resolutions that must be reflected in the revision of KAAB C&P are passed on to the accreditation committee to be considered in the next scheduled revision of the KAAB C&P. - The annual review meeting takes place in January every year.
+- The participants includes KAAB board of directors, president, Accreditation Committee, Accreditation Task Force, and the members of team chairs.
+The meeting agenda may include all issues related to accreditation process that took place in the year. - Outcome of the annual meeting will be in effect immediately.
+Resolutions that must be reflected in the revision of KAAB C&P are passed on to the accreditation committee to be considered in the next scheduled revision of the KAAB C&P. - The KAAB discloses outcome of the annual review meeting as a form of a report.
+Annually, it is uploaded to the KAAB website for public disclosure